Cubs vs. Marlins Player Props Betting Odds

-Bookmakers have set player props for Nico Hoerner, Luis Arraez and others when the Chicago Cubs host the Miami Marlins at Wrigley Field on Friday at 2:20 PM ET.
+You can find player prop bet odds for Nico Hoerner, Luis Arraez and other players on the Chicago Cubs and Miami Marlins heading into their matchup at 2:20 PM ET on Saturday at Wrigley Field.

 Bet on this matchup or its props with DraftKings!